ahker/Rolling-Log-engine/README.md

    Now you can able to read the log files and creating rotating log files.

 Step 1:
+Folder structure
+/Cakephp/app/Log/CakeLog.php

-  create a Folder in your app directory in the name of Log and inside the Log folder copy paste the CakeLog.php file and create Engine here you need to copy paste the RollLog.php file
+  create a Folder in your app directory in the name of Log and copy paste the CakeLog.php file

+step 2:
+Folder structure
+/Cakephp/app/Log/Engine/RollLog.php

+  create Engine Folder inside the Log Folder here you need to copy paste the RollLog.php file

-Step 2:
+Step 3:
-  in bootstrap
+  bootstrap Configation

   App::uses('CakeLog', 'Log');